hwanggu-corgi/hwanggu-log/update.md

         - Corgi completed working on adding GET call on `/work-experiences/`♥♥
     - Corgi completed enabling CORS♥♥

+5. Corgi working on learning Vue.js

-4. [on hold] Corgi working on test at turing.com♥♥
+6. [on hold] Corgi working on test at turing.com♥♥
     - Corgi completed the quiz `tell me about yourself`♥♥

-5. [on hold] Corgi working on In-city-event-app♥♥ #4
+7. [on hold] Corgi working on In-city-event-app♥♥ #4
     - Corgi working on design♥♥ #4